-5.1.2 Precision Graph by Tool
+3.1.2 Precision Graph by Weakness Class

 Figure 1 shows an example of a Precision Graph for a single tool.
-Even when all values are relatively small, the Y-axis scale on these graphs is not adjusted in order to compare tools to the ideal Precision of 1.
-The tool's Precision for a given Weakness Class is indicated by a blue square.
-The average Precision for a given Weakness Class is indicated by a red square.
-The dotted line connecting the averages is shown as a visual aid; however, the averages are not related.
-If a tool did not report at least one true positive for a given Weakness Class, the Precision is undefined and is indicated on the graph by a black line-filled square at 0 on the x-axis.
+Even when all values are relatively small, the Y-axis scale remains consistent in order to compare tools equally.
+The tool's Precision for a given Weakness Class is indicated by the length of a blue bar, whereas the average Precision among all tools for a given Weakness Class is indicated by the length of a gray bar.
+If a tool did not report at least one finding for a given Weakness Class, then Precision is undefined and is indicated on the graph by a bar length of zero.